 Family day is a holiday observed in Canada on the third Monday in February to appreciate and spend time with family members.
 Family Day activities are games and event ideas to celebrate the holiday.
 For example, Family Day Literature Class, Family Day Trivia, and Family Charades.
 The purpose of these activities is to allow students to celebrate and appreciate their different families.

 This list includes:

-- Family Day activities
+- Family Day activities in school

 - Family Day event ideas

 Let’s get to it!

 List of Family Day ideas

 Family Day is a special day to celebrate loved ones with fun activities and events.
 From making family trees to family vocabulary for kids, here is a list of Family Day celebration ideas for students and schools.

 1. Family Coloring Pages